Dumbalaone/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-a script that removes all letters c and C from input.
 21-script that reverse its input
-22-script that displays all users and their home directories, sorted by users.based on /etc/passwd file
+22-script that displays all users and their home directories, sorted by users.based on /etc/passwd file 23-finds all empty files and directories in the current directory and all sub-directories